buildsoftwares01/api2ssh/README.md

 ## 🔌 Projects Powered by API2SSH

-All the below workflows are shared in the Workflow directory under this repo itself.
+The workflows for all the below projects are shared in the Workflow directory under this repo itself.
 The workflows are configured for a specific device model that has been tested.

 To use it with other models, you’ll need to: